pySam1459/NEA/README.md

 * admin
 * password

-The Host Command Line is made from different command groups, and their commands [arguments]:
+The Host Command Line is made from different command groups, and their commands [arguments]
 * server
 	* start [PORT]
 	* stop